 |“European Broadcasting Union Subtitles,” EBU.STL||Used for professioanl video editing systems like Avid|

 Advanced Caption Formats

-Advanced caption formats are used for more advanced captioning needs – like caption placement or stylistic preferences.
+Advanced closed caption formats are used for more advanced closed captioning needs – like closed caption placement or stylistic preferences.

 These are obviously, a lot harder to create.